Skip to main content

 Applying Zero Trust Principles to Personal Security

-While Zero Trust is often discussed in enterprise contexts, its principles are equally valuable for personal security.
-Here's how to apply them in your daily digital life.
+While Zero Trust is often discussed as an enterprise security model, its principles are equally applicable to personal security.
+Below are ways to practice Zero Trust thinking in your daily digital life.

 • Enable multi-factor authentication on all accounts that support it